 Student's Responsibility: The student is responsible for scheduling the advisory committee meetings and ensuring they are completed on time as per Program and SGSHS guidelines.
 The student will work closely with the PIN Education Coordinator to schedule the meetings.
-Students also are responsible for distributing the Research Proposal and Progress Reports to the committee members and the Education Coordinator in time for the meetings.
+Students also are responsible for distributing the Research

+Proposal and Progress Reports to the committee members and the Education Coordinator in time for the meetings.

-Graduate Program in Neuroscience Executive Committee (EC) Representative Responsibility: An EC representative is assigned to each advisory committee and can act both as Program representative and scientific advisor if expertise is appropriate.
+Graduate Program in Neuroscience Executive Committee (EC) Representative Responsibility: When an EC representative is assigned to an advisory committee, this person can act both as Program representative and scientific advisor if expertise is appropriate.
 At their discretion, an EC member can call for additional committee meetings should they believe more frequent and additional meetings are warranted.
 The EC member reports student progress during the monthly EC meetings.
 Finally, the EC member can answer any questions regarding the research proposal or progress report format, program or SGSHS guidelines, and serves as the student's advocate.

 VIII.
-RESEARCH PROPOSALS AND RESEARCH PROGRESS REPORTS
+RESEARCH PROPOSAL AND PROGRESS REPORT